 fitts-law-blog

 The video itself takes up about one-third of the page.
-But what else takes up one third?
+Straightforward enough.
+But what else takes up another third of the page?
 Related videos!
-And each one of those is huge!
-YouTube has made those “Up next” videos absolutely enormous because all they want is for us to keep watching.
-So, in this case, YouTube didn’t necessarily make that decision with the user’s best interests in mind, but for their own gain.
-Human factors?
-User-centered design?
-I digress…
+And each of those is huge!
+YouTube has made those “Up next” videos enormous because all they want is for us to keep watching.
+As far as YouTube is concerned, each related video is very important, so they are very big and very close to the focal point of the page.

 For more resources on Medical Device Human Factors please check out our blog and YouTube channel.